Business rates bills are calculated by multiplying the rateable value (RV) of an individual property by the appropriate multiplier.

 The Valuation Office Agency (VOA) maintains a rating list containing information on non-domestic properties within a billing authority area.
 It includes:

-From 1 April 2023, customers will only be able to make a Check against the 2023 rating list.
-As the 2017 rating list will be closed there are only limited circumstances in which further amendments may be made to it.
-More details can be found on the VOA website page Business rates list closes soon - GOV.UK
+From 1 April 2026, customers will only be able to make a check against the 2026 rating list.
+As the 2023 rating list will be closed, there are only limited circumstances in which further amendments may be made to it.
+More details can be found on the VOA website.

 What is the rateable value (RV)?

-The VOA gives each non-domestic property a rateable value that reflects the annual rent the property would attract if it were available to let on the open market at a fixed valuation date (currently 1 April 2015).
+The VOA gives each non-domestic property an RV that reflects the annual rent the property would attract if it were available to let on the open market at a fixed valuation date (currently 1 April 2024).

 Revaluation

-The VOA regularly updates the rateable values of all business and other non-domestic properties (properties that are not just private homes) in England and Wales usually every five years.
-This is called a revaluation.
+The VOA regularly updates the RVs of all business and other non-domestic properties (properties that are not just private homes) in England and Wales.
+This is called a revaluation and is usually done every three years.

-Rateable values are the amount of rent a property could have been let for on a set valuation date.
-For the 2023 valuation, that date was 1 April 2021.
-The VOA provide us with the rateable values so we can calculate business rates bills.
+The VOA provide us with the RVs so we can calculate business rates bills.
 Revaluations are carried out to reflect changes in the property market, which means that business rates bills are based on more up-to-date information.
-The next revaluation will come into effect on 1 April 2023.
+The next revaluation will come into effect on 1 April 2029.

 Contacting the Valuation Office Agency